Miskin Manor Cricket Club

 During the 1914-18 World War cricket was discontinued at Miskin and it is believed the game was not resumed there until 1927-28.
 In the meantime, the manor house itself was almost totally destroyed by fire in 1922 and all the early cricket records were lost.

-By the early 1930’s records show that the Miskin Club had developed considerably.
+By the early 1930’s the Miskin Club had developed considerably.
 The ‘Miskin team’ had gained a formidable reputation but facilities were limited; changing and catering were accommodated in temporary tenting, while the scorers toiled in an old tollhouse purchased by Sir Rhys.

 No cricket was played on the ground between the end of the 1939 season and the latter half of the 1946 season because most of the members were enlisted into H. M. Forces.
 Five of these members lost their lives while on active service.